Ananna14/jerin-parlour-frontend/README.md

 •	using can also cancel their order.

-•	Admin can approve to shipment and also cancel order.
+•	user can also payment their order.

-•	Admin can add new product.

 •	This website is mobile responsive.